vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 *   The transaction ID (`txid`) field can be removed from FIDL messages, because we no longer need it for matching up replies with requests.

+### Legacy reply mode for CMHs

+To simplify the work of converting servers to accept requests via both MBOs and legacy messages, we can temporarily extend CMHs with a "legacy reply mode": When a legacy request message is read into a CMH using `zx_msgqueue_read()`, the CMH will store a reference to the channel endpoint that the request was written to.
+Calling `zx_cmh_send_reply()` on that CMH will then enqueue the reply as a legacy message so that it is readable from that channel endpoint.
+This feature can be removed after client code no longer sends requests via legacy messages.

+This means that server code will be able to handle legacy requests without having to be aware of them.
+Server code can be converted directly to using CMHs.
+We won't have to add and later remove server-side code for conditionalising based on whether a request was an MBO or a legacy message.
+The conditionalising only needs to be done once, in the kernel's IPC implementation, rather than for each set of FIDL language bindings.

 ### Alternative transition plan